andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 Version 5.2
 ---
-The motion_sensor_bahavior.json flow got replaced, you can find it in the flows folder.
-It would be a super long text to explain it here, short: it controls a motion sensor thats not configurized.
+The motion_sensor_bahavior.json flow got replaced, you can find it in the flows folder.It would be a super long text to explain it here, short: this controls a motion sensor thats not configurized in the app.
+I made it to define the times more accurately.
 Import it and have a look, there are quite a lot of comments in the flow.
 No additional contrib needed like before.
-It looks super big on the picture, but when everything is in place and with link in / out nodes its fine.
+Looks super big on the picture, but when everything is in place and with link in / out nodes its fine.
+There are also some additional things as well, probably not needed

 ![IMG_2773](https://user-images.githubusercontent.com/76150626/193459271-a1f7a9e7-c947-45e1-8981-3fce228231dc.jpeg)